 - 1. Personnel: Please note, salary support is an allowable cost.

 - 2. Travel

 - 3. Consultants

 - 4. Direct Supplies

 - 5. Equipment: Please note, partial or full support for equipment may be requested.
 Funding for infrastructure will be limited.
+(Please note that Grand Challenges Canada may not allow the purchase of some heavy capital equipment, especially if a single piece of equipment costs more than one third of the budget).

 - 6. Other Research Costs

 - 7. Sub-grants/Sub-contracts

-- 8. Indirect costs: Please note, Grand Challenges Canada will provide a limited amount of indirect costs based on the nature of the applicant organization, to a maximum of 13% of direct costs of the Grantee's administered grant value (1-7 outlined above).
-This amount will be in addition to the \$100,000 CAD of direct costs (i.e., total value of the grant will be \$100,000 +13% = \$113,000 CAD).
+- 8. Indirect costs: Please note, Grand Challenges Canada will provide a limited amount of indirect costs, based on the nature of the applicant organization, to a maximum of 13% of direct costs of the grantee's administered grant value (Items 1-7 outlined above).
+This amount will be in addition to the \$100,000 CAD of direct costs (i.e., total value of the grant will be \$100,000 + 13% = \$113,000 CAD).